Revertron/Mimir/README.md

 ## Get Mimir

 Right now, development is moving so fast that I can't rely on slow publishing systems.
-So, you'll get only an APK for now: [Download APK](https://update.mimir-app.net/apk)
+So, you'll get only an APK for now: [Download APK](https://mimir.im/apk), or from the latest [pre-release](https://github.com/Revertron/Mimir/releases).

 ## What is Mimir?